 \section{Introduction}

-One of the primary reasons people consume news is for social cognition: to stay informed about the events and developments and make informed decisions.
-To fulfill this purpose, it is essential for news outlets to provide citizens information from a diverse range of sources and perspectives.
+One of the primary reasons people consume news is for social cognition: to stay informed about events and developments and make informed decisions.
+To fulfill this purpose, news outlets must provide citizens with information from diverse sources and perspectives.
 The Pew Research Center \citep{PewReseach-Mitchell} reports that the majority of American respondents (78\%) indicated that news organizations should refrain from showing favoritism towards any political party in their reporting.
-However, more than half of the respondents (52\%) expressed dissatisfaction with the media's ability to report on political issues in a fair and unbiased manner.
+However, more than half of the respondents (52\%) expressed dissatisfaction with the media's ability to report on political issues fairly and unbiasedly.

 Extensive research has revealed that partisan bias exists in various social issues, such as the 2016 US presidential election \citep{benkler2018network}, the Iraq war \citep{doi:10.1177/107769900508200106}, and climate change \citep{doi:10.1177/1940161211425410}.
 This disparity in media coverage has significant impacts on shaping people’s perceptions of the issue \citep{10.2307/23496642} and their voting behavior \citep{10.1162/qjec.122.3.1187}.
-Even the Covid-19 pandemic, a global health crisis, has been covered differently across the conservative and liberal political spectrum \citep{motta_stecula_farhart_2020}.
+Even the COVID-19 pandemic, a global health crisis, has been covered differently across the conservative and liberal political spectrum \citep{motta_stecula_farhart_2020}.
 Consequently, Americans have displayed a deep partisan divide, with Republicans showing less concern about personal COVID-19 risks and the severity of the pandemic than Democrats \citep{ALLCOTT2020104254}.
 This led to Republicans being less willing to adhere to stay-at-home orders and engage in social distancing \citep{doi:10.1126/sciadv.abd7204}, resulting in higher COVID-19 mortality rates among this group \citep{NBCNews2022}.